-- C-250 6" Stainless Steel Double Wall Chimney and Adapter - C-375 6" Stainless Steel Double Wall Chimney and Adapter - C-500 8" Stainless Steel Double Wall Chimney and Adapter - C-800 10" Stainless Steel Double Wall Chimney and Adapter
+- C-375 6" Stainless Steel Double Wall Chimney - C-500 8" Stainless Steel Double Wall Chimney - C-800 10" Stainless Steel Double Wall Chimney

 NOTE: Chimney extensions and caps are useful for lifting exhaust gases and smoke away from buildings.
 However, when burning a C Series furnace keep in mind that the cooler exhaust temperatures as a result of the high efficiency burn of these furnaces may cause excess condensation when chimney extensions and caps are used.
 This can lead to improper burning in the furnace.
-A taller chimney also greatly increases the risk of overheating due to the extra draft created caused by the negative pressure put on the firebox.
+A taller chimney also greatly increases the risk of overheating due to the extra draft caused by the negative pressure put on the firebox.
 Extra care must then be taken to minimize air leakage into the firebox.